Sunday, July 10, 2011

 Recently I held a fundraiser, "Think PINK Party" for the Susan G Komen Foundation in honor of a friend and neighbor battling breast cancer.
 You could use this same idea for any Spring Celebration.

-Using the Willow House products makes doing a theme party so easy and fun.
+Using the simple, basic products makes doing a theme party so easy and fun.
 By simply changing the colors of flowers, linens, and even food, I could incorporate a beautiful theme for this special occasion.

 A FUN day and all for a GREAT cause!
 Enjoy your Spring and sharing your home with family and friends!